Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Centralizers

-where $\partial U:=\phi\big( \R^n\setminus D(0,1)\big)$ is the image by $\phi$ of the complement of a closed (bounded) euclidean disk centered at $0$.
-Any different choice of radius yields canonically equivalent chain complexes.
-Then to any open embedding $h: \coprod_{i=1}^r \R^n \to \R^n$ such that $\psi\circ h= \coprod_{i=1}^r \phi_i: \coprod_{i=1}^r \R^n \to M$, one associates a map in the same way as we did in Lemma~\ref{L:glueFactmaps}, using the canonical collars given by the complement of a disk centered at $0$ inside each disk $\mathbb{R}^n$.
+Now, we need to define structure maps associated to any open embedding $h: \coprod_{i=1}^r \R^n \to \R^n$ such that $\psi\circ h= \coprod_{i=1}^r \phi_i: \coprod_{i=1}^r \R^n \to M$.
+The structure map is defined exactly in the same way as in Remark~\ref{R:FactAlgCollar} and in particular Lemma~\ref{L:glueFactmaps}.
+Here, we can use the canonical collars given by the complement of a disk centered at $0$ inside each disk $\mathbb{R}^n$.
 Then, using this slight alternative definition of factorization algebras, one proves (in a similar way) the obvious analogue of Theorem~\ref{T:EnAlgHoch}.
-This approach allows to avoid unessential choices in the construction of the structure maps of the factorization algebra on $D^n$.
-Further, it can also similarly be applied in the proof of Proposition~\ref{P:HH(A,B)=CH(A,B)}. \end{rem}
+A proof similar to the one of Theorem~\ref{T:EnAlgHoch} yields \begin{prop} Let $f:A\to B$ be a map of $E_n$-algebras\footnote{which we may assume to be given by a map $f:\mathcal{A}\to \mathcal{B}$ of factorization algebras, see \S~\ref{S:EnasFact}}. \begin{enumerate} \item The structure maps~\eqref{eq:StructFactcenter} $\rho^h_{\phi_1,\dots, \phi_r,\psi}$ make $U\phi\mapsto RHom^{\mathcal{E}_n}_{A} \big({A}, {B} \big)\big(\phi\big)$ a locally constant parametrized factorization algebra on $\mathbb{R}^n$ whose global section are naturally equivalent to $RHom^{\mathcal{E}_n}_{A} \Big({A}, {B} \Big)$. \item This parametrized factorisation algebra is equivalent to the one of Theorem~\ref{T:EnAlgHoch} under the equivalence of Proposition~\ref{P:AlternativeFacAlg}. \item the composition and tensor product of endomorphisms are maps of (locally constant) parametrized factorization algebras. \end{enumerate} \end{prop}